samarasadeek/DSND-Captsone/README.md

 ### Problem statement:
 To determine which demographic groups respond best to which offer type.

+#### Metric:

+For this study it was assumed that correctly predicting that a user would respond to an offer was more valuable to than correctly predicting that a user would not respond to an offer since more revenue would be generated from the user who responds to the offer.
+The implicit assumption here is that the costs and benefits are unequal.
+The costs of incorrectly predicting that a user would not respond to a BOGO or discount offer (i.e. false negative) was not the equal to incorrectly predicting a user would respond to an offer (i.e. false positive).
+Further it was assumed that benefits of correctly predicting whether or not a user would respond to an offer (true positive) or not (true negative) were not the same.
+A metric that takes this unequal costs and benefits was therefore needed to evaluate the classifier and was chosen to be the expected profit given by the equation below, a description is given in DS for Business.
+The final model was the one that gave the highest expected profit.

 #### Input features:
 The predictor variables are:
   - gender: M, F, O